What Is Wet Bulb Globe Temperature (WBGT)?

 What About Wet Bulb Temperature?

 While wet bulb globe temperature is a calculation that helps us discover how heat affects the human body, there is a different measurement called wet bulb temperature.
+What is the wet bulb temperature?

 Wet bulb temperature is a measurement taken by a thermometer that has a bulb covered by a water-soaked cloth.
 When air passes over the cloth to evaporate the water, the evaporative cooling shows the wet bulb temperature on the thermometer.